Delving into Inter-Image Invariance for Unsupervised Visual Representations: Experiments

-\textbf{Decision margins: positive for ``Intra'' and negative for ``Inter''.} We study the impact of decision boundary using different cosine margins for the proposed MarginNCE loss.
+\textbf{Observation 3: Positive decision margin for ``Intra'' and negative decision margin for ``Inter''.} We study the impact of decision boundary using different cosine margins.
 Specifically, we perform a set of margin experiments for each branch by setting the margin of the other branch as $0$.
-Figure~\ref{fig:expstudy_margin} shows the effect of different decision margins.
-For the intra-image branch shown in Figure~\ref{fig:expstudy_margin}(a), using a positive margin improves the performance upon zero-margin decision boundary, while a negative one degrades the performance.
-Hence, it is necessary to pursue discriminative features for intra-image invariance learning, which is in accordance with the situation of supervised learning.
-However, the opposite phenomenon is observed for the inter-image branch as shown in Figure~\ref{fig:expstudy_margin}(b).
-Using a negative margin (the best performance is observed when $m=-0.5$) improves upon zero-margin decision boundary, while a positive one fluctuates and even degrades the performance.
-Therefore, rather than solely pursue discriminative features, it is beneficial to design a less stringent decision boundary for inter-image invariance learning.
+For the intra-image branch shown in Fig.~\ref{fig:expstudy_margin}(a), using a positive margin improves the performance, while a negative one degrades the performance.
+Since the labels derived from image indices are always correct, it is beneficial to adopt a positive margin to further strengthen the decision boundary.
+Hence, it is necessary to pursue highly discriminative features for intra-image invariance learning, which is in accordance with the case of supervised learning.
+However, the opposite phenomenon is observed for the inter-image branch as shown in Fig.~\ref{fig:expstudy_margin}(b).
+Using a negative margin (the best performance is observed when $m=-0.5$) improves upon zero margin, while a positive one fluctuates and even degrades the performance.
+We attribute this phenomenon to the inaccurate nature of inter-image invariance learning.
+The pseudo-labels derived from the inter-image branch are evolving during training and are noisy at initial epochs, \ie, they usually contain false positive/negative samples.
+Adopting a positive margin will intensify the faulty cases and then the situation will never be corrected.
+In contrast, a negative margin can mitigate the inaccuracy during training, leading to a more stable evolution of pseudo-labels.
+Therefore, \emph{rather than solely pursue discriminative features, it is beneficial to design a less stringent decision boundary for inter-image invariance learning}.